danwahl/danwahl.github.io/_posts/2022-05-14-schelling-out.md

 Imagine you have to choose to spend the day in either Seattle or Phoenix--which do you prefer?
 Despite providing tens of bytes worth of information, the standard forecasts fail to provide the single bit that would actually answer that question.

 So why hasn't a metric like UTCI caught on?
-I'm not sure, but it might have something to do with the extremely opaque ~200 term [regression model](http://www.utci.org/utci_doku.php) (written in _Fortran_), or the variance in individual preferences, which could make it impossible to capture something "universal" in a single dimension.
+I'm not sure, but it might have something to do with the extremely opaque ~200 term [regression model](http://www.utci.org/utci_doku.php) (written in _Fortran_), or the variance in individual preferences, which could make it impossible to capture something "universal" along a single dimension.

 But small details like that won't stop me from using UTCI in _my_ analysis.
 What almost _did_ stop me was the near impossibility of finding an easily accessible source of average climate data by city, on which I could run the computation.
 But thankfully I eventually located a convenient [Python library](https://github.com/ladybug-tools/ladybug-comfort) and [data source](https://climate.onebuilding.org/) (both of which seem to be used primarily for building HVAC design).